And narrative in the so-called novel

 confession, or our waking up to never once

 having an idea of who we are again?
-Or it is
+It is

-passible that you missed the same point of the
+passible that I have missed the point of an

 autobiography as written by wildly diverse